will-thompson-k/deeplearning-nlp-models/nlpmodels/notebooks/word2vec/README.md

 These are often **frequency-based**, where the frequency of a term is thought to be proportional to its signal.
 We know this hypothesis isn't totally accurate - for instance, the word "the" may appear very frequently, but lack any meaningful value- so massaging through pre-processing and/or frequency transformations is usually required to tweak terms.
-These "independent" features are then sub-selected and combined as weak predictors to developer a stronger composite prediction about some target.
+These independent features usually either used as input to downstream feature transforms or are directly combined to developer a stronger composite prediction about some target.

 Suppose that we were interested in boosting our model's signal by gaining contextual understanding of the words in a text.
-This is the premise of the **"distribution hypothesis"**, that words that are close in proximity in a sentence share meaning.
+This is the premise of the **"distributional hypothesis"**, that words that are close in proximity in a sentence share meaning.
-Word embeddings present a representation that gets closer to semantic meaning than a purely frequency-based approach.
+Word embeddings present a representation that gets closer to semantic meaning versus a purely frequency-based approach.

 Embeddings are one of the most frequent forms of **"transfer learning"** found in NLP.
 Taking some set of documents (preferably very,very large), word embeddings are trained to express the context of words found together within this corpus in a lower dimensional encoding